TaskRatchet/taskratchet-docs/api.md

-due_timestamp | number  | Task's precise due time, taking the user's current timezone into account cents         | number  | Task's stakes complete      | boolean | Whether or not the task has been completed status        | string  | One of 'complete', 'expired', or 'pending' timezone      | string  | The user's current timezone
+due_timestamp | number  | Task's precise due time, taking the user's current timezone into account cents         | number  | Task's stakes complete      | boolean | Whether or not the task has been completed status        | string  | One of "complete", "expired", or "pending" timezone      | string  | The user's current timezone

 Example response: